 HC is part of the Focus Financial Partners, LLC ("Focus LLC") partnership.
-Specifically, HC is a wholly owned subsidiary of Focus Operating, LLC ("Focus Operating"), which is a wholly owned subsidiary of Focus LLC.
-Focus Financial Partners Inc. ("Focus Inc.") is the sole managing member of Focus LLC and is a public company traded on the NASDAQ Global Select Market.
-Focus Inc. owns approximately two-thirds of the economic interests in Focus LLC.
+Specifically, HoyleCohen, LLC is a wholly-owned subsidiary of Focus Operating, LLC ("Focus Operating"), which is, directly and indirectly, a wholly-owned subsidiary of Focus LLC.
+Focus Financial Partners Inc. ("Focus Inc.") is the sole managing member of Focus LLC and has 100% of its governance rights.
+Accordingly, all governance is conducted through the voting rights and the Board of Directors at Focus Inc. Focus Inc.

+is the managing member of and owns, directly and indirectly, approximately 99% of the economic interests in Focus LLC.